Valuing Private Equity Investments Strip by Strip

 - Working Paper

 We propose a new valuation method for private equity investments.
-First, we construct a cash-flow replicating portfolio for the private investment, using cash-flows on various listed equity and fixed income instruments.
-The second step values the replicating portfolio using a flexible asset pricing model that accurately prices the systematic risk in listed equity and fixed income instruments of different horizons.
-The method delivers a measure of the risk-adjusted profit earned on a PE investment, a time series for the expected return on PE fund categories, and a time series for the residual net asset value in a fund.
-We apply the method to real estate, infrastructure, buyout, and venture capital funds, and find modestly positive average risk-adjusted profits with substantial cross-sectional variation, and declining expected returns in the later part of the sample.
+It constructs a replicating portfolio using cash-flows on various listed equity and fixed income instruments (strips).
+It then values the listed strips using an asset pricing model that accurately captures the risk in the cross-section of bonds and equity factors.
+The method delivers a risk-adjusted profit on each PE investment and a time series for the expected return on each fund category.
+Applying the method to the universe of PE funds, we find negative risk-adjusted profits for the average fund, substantial heterogeneity and some persistence in performance.
+Expected returns and risk-adjusted profit decline in the later part of the sample.

 Arpit Gupta, NYU Stern School of Business